-- reserving facilities; - providing comment sheets for written comments; - preparing meeting agendas; - providing pertinent graphics and visual aids: - preparing written meeting summaries; - Presenting on study results and conclusions.
+- reserving facilities;

+- providing comment sheets for written comments;

+- preparing meeting agendas;

+- providing pertinent graphics and visual aids;

+- preparing written meeting summaries.

-B2.4 Fisheries Studies, Surveys and Monitoring
+Fisheries Studies, Surveys and Monitoring

 The Contractor shall be prepared to conduct a review of historical and current data and develop study plans for the Authority, FERC, and agency approval.
 Work will include a detailed literature survey to gather existing data and information on fisheries and the project area to support project development activities and assess the impact on these resources by project development.